English language proficiency

 - Applicants who have obtained their BA degree in the USA, Australia, UK, Canada, Ireland or New Zealand.

-- Dutch students applying to the MSc Human Geography
+- Dutch students applying to the MSc programmes Human Geography and Urban and Regional Planning.

 - UvA students of the College Sociale Wetenschappen (CSW) applying to one of the programmes offered by the Graduate School of Social Sciences and having completed the CSW course Academic English.